luciotato/waitfor/README.md

     			res.end("Withdrawal error: "  + err.message);
 		}

-Note: The above code, although it looks like will catch the exceptions, **it will not**.
+Note: The above code, although it looks like it will catch the exceptions, **it will not**.
 Catching exceptions with callback hell adds a lot of pain, and i'm not sure if you will have the 'res' parameter to respond to the user.
 If somebody like to fix this example... be my guest.